BellamyDev/BelEncrypt/README.md

 ## How It Works

-1. **Input:**
+1. **Main Menu Prompt:**
-   The program accepts a string of text via command-line arguments.
+   When you run BelEncrypt, the program displays an interactive main menu with options such as "Encrypt," "Decrypt," and "Exit."

-2. **Encryption:**
+2. **Option Selection:**
+   Choose the desired operation (encryption or decryption) by entering the corresponding option.

+3. **Text Input:**
-   All alphabetic characters are converted to lowercase.
-Each letter is then replaced with its corresponding encryption code from the mapping.
-Non-alphabetic characters are typically left unchanged unless otherwise specified.
+   The program then prompts you to enter the text you wish to process.
+For encryption, all alphabetic characters are converted to lowercase and then each letter is replaced with its corresponding encryption code.
+For decryption, the program reverses the encryption process based on the mapping.

-3. **Output:**
-   The result is printed to the console as a concatenation of encrypted codes.
-In verbose mode, additional processing details are provided.
+4. **Result Display:**
+   After processing, the resulting encrypted or decrypted text is displayed on the console.
+If verbose mode is enabled, additional details about the processing steps are shown.

+5. **Return to Main Menu:**
+   Once the operation is complete, the program returns to the main menu, allowing you to perform additional encryptions or decryptions or to exit the application.

 ---